queryluke/masseffect-5e-data/data/powers/bowshot.md

   - id: armor-piercing-arrow
     name: Armor Piercing Arrow
     text: >-
-      Your Bowshot spell now has a range of <me-distance length="200" />.
+      Your Bowshot power now has a range of <me-distance length="200" />.
 Targets hit by more than one arrow lose 1 point of AC until the end of their next turn.
     mechanics:
       - range: